Hornby R3763

 Manufacturer description

 Built at Ashford Works in January 1905, SE&CR No. 552 entered traffic at Maidstone West.
-Following Grouping, the locomotive was renumbered to A552, then as 1552 in the July 1931 renumbering scheme whilst allocated to Bricklayers Arms.
+Following Grouping, the locomotive was renumbered first to A552, then to 1552 in the July 1931 renumbering scheme whilst allocated to Bricklayers Arms.

-Following Nationalisation, the locomotive spent some time in storage, briefly being reinstated for two months in early 1953, before re-entering traffic properly at Tonbridge in October 1953, now numbered as 31552 and briefly fitted with a push-pull motor for just two months.
+Following Nationalisation, the locomotive spent some time in storage, briefly being reinstated for two months in early 1953.
+It then re-entered traffic properly at Tonbridge in October 1953, numbered as 31552 and was briefly fitted with a push-pull motor for just two months.
 In November 1961, 31552 was withdrawn whilst allocated to Ashford.

 Catalogue listing